SiegeEngineers/WololoKingdoms/README.md

 If you have experience with AOC .exe editing, and are willing to share your work with the community, feel free to contact me so we can work on implementing the missing features.

 ## Known issues
 - If [your interface is messed up](https://imgur.com/a/xouXF) with the [HD compatibility patch](http://aoccs.net/), all you need to do is rename or remove the `compatslp` folder to fix this.
+Voobly may throw [this error message](https://i.imgur.com/zCj3NcM.png) at you but it can safely be ignored.
 - ~~Using the [HD compatibility patch](http://aoccs.net/) seems to cause interface issues with the following civs : Aztec, Berbers, Celts, Huns, Incas, Indians, Italians, Koreans, Magyars, Mayans, Mongols, Portuguese, Slavs, Spanish
 So in the meantime you shouldn't play as them if you use the HD compatibility patch, use the CD version if you can (this glitch doesn't happen on the CD version)~~
 - Saboteurs (cheat unit) don't work properly due to a workaround related to Demolition rafts